semaphoreci/docs/docs/reference/secrets-yaml-reference.md

 #### project_id_or_name in metadata

-This is a required field for project level secrets.
-It must contain either project name or project id of the project the secret is scoped to.
+This is a required field for project-level secrets.
+It must contain either the project name or project id of the project the secret is scoped to.

 ### org_config

-The `org_config` property holds organization access policy fields, they are enabled in organizations on [Startup plan](/account-management/startup-plan/) or higher.
+The `org_config` property holds organization access policy fields, which are enabled for organizations on [Startup plan](/account-management/startup-plan/) or higher.
 Policy fields control contain things like `projects_access`, `projects_ids`, `debug_access` and `attach_access`.

 #### projects_access